ParallelTask/dinoloop/wiki/application_middlewares.md

     }
 }
 ```
 * RequestStart middlewares are the first to run when dino receives a request.
-Please read [Flow of dinowares](https://github.com/ParallelTask/dinoloop/blob/wiki-folder/wiki/flow_of_dinowares.md).
+Please read [Flow of dinowares](https://github.com/ParallelTask/dinoloop/blob/master/wiki/flow_of_dinowares.md).
 * You have to extend `RequestStartMiddleware` and implement `invoke()` method.
-* Request, Response, NextFunction are the express types, whatever you can do with express might get done with dino.
+* Request, Response, NextFunction are the express types, whatever you can do with express might get done.
 * You can read *next(err)*  [on express](https://expressjs.com/en/guide/error-handling.html).
 * RequestStart middlewares are similar to [express middlewares](https://expressjs.com/en/guide/using-middleware.html) in functioning.
-However, they provide class-based approach with Dependency Injection support as explained below.
+However, they provide class-based approach with Dependency Injection support as shown below.
 ```
 import { RequestStartMiddleware } from 'dinoloop';
 import { Request, Response, NextFunction } from 'express';